-Eating at Conglands

-Let us cook for you so you can...
+Eating at Longlands Let us cook for you so you can...

 Spend a little longer at the beach.
 Get lost in a good book.
 Succeed in your quest for World Domination (in Risk!).
 Pour yourself a glass of wine.
 Sit back.
 Put your feet up.

-Simply choose from our range of breakfast, picnic and BBQ meals.
+Simply choose from our range of breakfast, picnic and evening meals.
 Mark your choices on an order form.
 Place in the Larder by 8pm.
-Or enjoy a meal by Cook from our large freezer selection.
-We will deliver or send the children to collect.
+Send the children to collect tomorrow.
 No money needed!
 Just write your purchases on your clip board and settle the bill at the end.
 Simply Delicious made Deliciously Simple!
+"We highly recommend Bella's cooking.
+The food was AMAZING!"